Grow at Home: Courgettes & Squashes•

 - What you like the look of - some are so decorative that you might just want them there to add some zing to your colour scheme (and of course you can eat them after too)

 Where to Grow Courgettes & Squashes

-You can sow directly outside from May onwards.
+You can sow directly outside from May onwards so there is still time to sow now.
 If you do this then sow 2 to 3 seeds 1" (2.5cm) deep and cover with a Cloche or an Easy Poly Tunnel.
 Leave the protection in place for at least two weeks and then thin the seedlings to leave the strongest one.
 The cover will also help keep slugs away too which are partial to a young courgette plant.

 We just have to mention the flowers at this stage.
 Courgette and squash plants have male and female flowers on the same plant.
 The male flowers appear first and have a single stamen covered in pollen.
 They release this pollen and then fall off leading those new to courgette growing to panic and wonder if they will get any courgettes!
 Rest assured that the fruit all comes from the female flowers.
 The plant then produces female flowers which have a noticeable swelling behind the flower which is the start of the fruit.

 Courgettes and squashes are very thirsty plants so need frequent watering.
 Try to avoid getting water on the leaves when watering and don't let it sit in a pool of water as this may cause rot.
 Once the fruits start to appear - you will see them behind the flowers - feed every 10-14 days with a high potash liquid fertiliser.